echicken/node-xmpp-bot/README.md

-		'hostname' : <String: The 'hostname' portion of this client's JID>, 'port' : <Number: The port to connect to, defaults to 5222>, 'reconnect' : <Boolean: Automatically reconnect, defaults to true>, 'register' : <Boolean: Register a new account with the server, defaults to false>, 'status' : <String: This client's 'status' message>
+		'hostname' : <String: The 'hostname' portion of this client's JID>, 'port' : <Number: The port to connect to, defaults to 5222>, 'reconnect' : <Boolean: Automatically reconnect, defaults to true>, 'register' : <Boolean: Register new account with server, default is false>, 'status' : <String: This client's 'status' message>
 	}
 );